jameseh96/pdu/README.md

 Each section is separated by an empty line.

 Alternative output formats and filtering options will be implemented in the near future.
-However, with [pyprometheus](#pyprometheus), arbitrary filtering and formatting can be done from Python instead.
+However, with [pypdu](#pypdu), arbitrary filtering and formatting can be done from Python instead.

 ---

-# pyprometheus
+# pypdu

 This module provides basic read-only access to the data contained in Prometheus on-disk files from Python.